 Eileen serves on several boards of non-profit organizations such as, the Idaho Shakespeare Festival and Small Village Foundation.
-She has been a member of Idaho Woman’s Charitable Foundation since 2003 and serves on the Advisory Board of Boise State University’s Global Village Network.
+She serves on the Advisory Board of the Boise Chapter of Women on Boards 2020, serves on the Education Committee of the Idaho Technology Council, and has been a member of Idaho Woman’s Charitable Foundation since 2003.

-Eileen earned a BA in Chemistry from the Virginia Polytechnic Institute and State University in 1991.
+Eileen earned a BA in Chemistry from Virginia Tech in 1991.